aaronblondeau/aaronblondeau_com/posts/june_2024/genkit.md

 );
 ```

-The "homeActor" is an [XState](https://stately.ai/docs/xstate) finite state machine.
+homeActor is an [XState](https://stately.ai/docs/xstate) finite state machine.
 I really like the idea of providing AI models with a state machine that they can manipulate to get to the user's desired outcome.
 My state machine doesn't do much in this example but I feel like genkit+xstate is a really powerful combo that I am going to explore further.

-I won't go into all the implementation details here, but here are the 3 most important things I learned in getting the project to work:
+I won't go into all the other implementation details here, but here are the 3 most important things I learned in getting the project to work:

 1. Provide a tiered structure of flows and actions